linagora/openpaas-esn/doc/install-ubuntu.md

-# OpenPaas installation on Ubuntu
+# OpenPaaS installation on Ubuntu

 This manual will guide you through the system-wide installation process of elasticsearch, mongodb and nodeJS on Linux/ubuntu